sanjeevkomma/Spring-Boot/spring-boot-microservices/Docker-Kubernetes.md

 * Kubernetes cluster is a set of nodes that run containerized applications
 * GCP provides managed service called GKE to create & manage Kubernetes cluster
 * Google uses GKE to run YouTube , Google Maps, Google Search
+* AWS calls Vitual Server as EC2 instance in AWS Cloud
+* AZure calls Virtual Servers as Virtual Machines in AZure cloud
+* GCP calls Virtual Servers as Compute Cloud in GCP
+* Kubernetes calls Virtual Servers as Nods in Kubernetes cluster

 # Features
 * Auto scaling --- can scale up / down the containers